Transport in Laos: Expressway

-Water transport
+Water

 About 4,600 km of navigable water routes exist in Laos, primarily the Mekong and its tributaries.
 There are an additional 2,900 km of water routes, which is sectionally navigable by craft drawing less than 0.5 m.

 Laos has an ocean-going merchant marine that consisted of one cargo ship of in 2004, and still consisted of one ship in 2023.

 Pipelines

 Laos has 136 km of pipelines for the transport of petroleum products.